Body of 11-year-old Texas girl who disappeared on her way to school has been found in a river, sheriff says | KRDO

 (CNN) — The body of Audrii Cunningham, an 11-year-old girl who disappeared while on her way to school in Texas, was found Tuesday in the Trinity River, according to Polk County Sheriff Byron Lyons.

 “Audrii’s body was located at the Trinity River under US Highway 59,” Lyons told reporters at a Tuesday news conference.
-He later said her body had been taken to the medical examiner’s office and officials were awaiting information on her cause of death.
+He later said her body had been taken to the medical examiner’s office in Harris County and officials were awaiting information on her cause of death.

-Polk County District Attorney Shelly Sitton said they are in the process of preparing arrest warrants for Don Steven McDougal, 42, who she said will be accused of capital murder.
+Polk County District Attorney Shelly Sitton said they are in the process of preparing arrest warrants for Don Steven McDougal, 42, adding they believe a capital murder charge will be appropriate.

+“Based on all of the evidence that law enforcement has collected, they are in the process of preparing the appropriate arrest warrants,” Sitton said.
+“At this time, we believe the appropriate arrest warrant is going to be for capital murder in the death of Audrii Cunningham.
+He is still in jail under an unrelated felony charge.”

+When asked by reporters how Audrii was killed, Sitton said, “I cannot speak to that.”

+McDougal, a friend of Audrii’s father, gave investigators a list of places he had been to, but didn’t divulge where her body was, according to the sheriff.
+Lyons added authorities also used cell phone data and video to help find her remains.

-McDougal was already in custody after he was arrested Friday night on unrelated aggravated assault charges, according to the sheriff’s office, but had been identified as the main person of interest in Audrii’s disappearance.
+McDougal was already in custody after he was arrested Friday night on unrelated aggravated assault charges, according to the sheriff’s office.

 McDougal had joined in the search efforts for the missing girl, the sheriff told CNN earlier Tuesday.